Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 As the frequency of Insider Threat incidents continues to increase, so does investment in cybersecurity.
 But, what solutions are available and which solutions do security, IT, and compliance leaders trust to detect and prevent data loss within their organizations?

-According to Tessian’s latest report, The State of Data Loss Prevention 2020, most rely on security awareness training, followed by following company policies/procedures, and machine learning/intelligent automation.
+And, according to Tessian’s research report, The State of Data Loss Prevention, most rely on security awareness training, followed by following company policies/procedures, and machine learning/intelligent automation.
 But, incidents actually happen more frequently in organizations that offer training the most often and, while the majority of employees say they understand company policies and procedures, comprehension doesn’t help prevent malicious behavior.

 That’s why many organizations rely on rule-based solutions.
 But, those often fall short.